CoinCheung/gdGPT/README.md

     use_triton: true
     weight_decay: 2.0e-4
 ```
-With this Lion, you can train llama-13b with 8 v100 gpus (max_seq_len=128).
+With Lion, you can train llama-13b with 8 v100 gpus (max_seq_len=128).

-Note: AdamW has different mechanism from Lion, thus hyper-parameters tuned for AdamW cannot be migrated to Lion directly.
+Note: AdamW has different mechanism from Lion, thus hyper-parameters tuned for AdamW cannot be used in Lion directly.
 Users should adjust the lr/wd/betas according to their own need.

 #### 6. Convert trained pipeline weights to huggingface weights